1j01/slugg/SLUGG.md

 	* (when wall-sliding, hand could spark)
 	* running up against a wall stopping self with arms / leaning
 	* TODO: use special hand segment when wall-sliding
-	* TODO: when slowing down, try to end on a good frame of the walk cycle
-		* (transitions help a lot, but it still doesn't look natural ending inconsistently)
-		* (maybe a walk animation would help)
 	* things that look weird:
 		* jumping from crouch: you jump instantly and then slooowly extend your legs, instead of using them at all
 		* jumping from slide
-		* getting up from slide
+		* getting up from slide (maybe try faster transition to/from slide)
 		* sliding backwards
 		* jumping backwards
 		* inching along, especially when holding crouch (but you can't move crouching anymore) (but what's it supposed to look like?)